 Leaders are an asset for your empire that are completely sprawl free.
 You can have as many leaders as you can afford to pay and your sprawl will be completely unaffected.
 In general leaders are force multipliers which means they give you nothing in themselves unless combined with another asset.
 Admirals make your fleets better, Research Leaders make your researchers better, sector governors make your sectors better.
 There are some hard diminishing returns from having better leaders which are force multipliers because you will only have so many fleets and so many researchers and so many sectors.

 However there is one leader which is less of a force multiplier and more of an asset in himself and that is the Explorer leader who pilots your science ships.
 Science ships can survey systems, investigate anomalies and excavate relic sites.
-More science ship with better leaders will mean more systems surveyed, more anomalies investigated and more relics harvested.
+More science ships with better leaders will mean more systems surveyed, more anomalies investigated and more relics harvested.
 All these activities can directly create material benefits in the form of access to better systems to claim, technologies, resources and ships but with no significant sprawl cost attached.

 It should be noted that Leaders are an asset whose efficiency is impacted by high sprawl as sprawl increases their upkeep.